French-Cat/French-Cat/README.md

-full body tracking is expensive asf tho
+Ghostface is way more than fine asf